-From March 1st 2022, Microsoft are increasing the costs of a number of the Microsoft 365 license suites, to cover increasing business and support costs of the platform and tools, and as per Microsoft, a lot of new additional value has been added to the platform over the years.
+From March 1st 2022, Microsoft increased the costs of a number of the Microsoft 365 license suites, to cover increasing business and support costs of the platform and tools, and as per Microsoft, a lot of new additional value has been added to the platform over the years.

 Existing subscriptions, as well as any new ones you create before March 1st will have a specific date when they renew and are re-evaluated at that point.
 Current pricing will remain for you until that date.

-Microsoft have announced uplift on the RRP price for the following.
-Note that all prices are in USD while we await New Zealand specific pricing:
+Microsoft have uplifted the RRP price for the following.
+Note that all prices are in NZD, based on a 1yr commit, monthly payment:

-Billing is moving to be based on the calendar month.
-In the following month, all usage for the previous month will be invoiced.
-This will include the licences that were valid for the whole month, as well as the changes to quantities throughout the month.
+In the following month, all adjustments for the previous month will be invoiced.
+This will include the licences that were valid for only a partial month, as well as the changes to quantities throughout the month.

-Currently, you pre-pay one month in advance, and then in arrears get both additional costs or credits based on an increase or decrease in quantities, respectively.
+It's very similar, you will pay in advance for the month's base usage, and then in arrears get both additional costs or credits based on an increase or decrease in quantities, respectively.
 While the change seems a little difficult to navigate, this will result in an overall simpler billing model moving forward.

-If you have existing User-based licensing, you will receive an email from us with guidance around the dates of this change.
+If you have existing User-based licensing, you will receive an email from us with guidance around the dates of this change early in 2023.